SysKitTeam/docs-point/releases/cloud/point-2025-09-23-release-note.md

 * **Fixed the issues** when resolving policy vulnerability tasks.
   * The task no longer fails when deleting a site or team.
   * The progress indicator now accurately shows the progress of the task.

-* **Fixed an issue** that caused the Swagger documentation to show the wrong domain name.
-  * In some instances, if a request was sent with a custom header, the domain shown in the Swagger documentation was replaced with an incorrect one or cached.

 * **Various improvements, including UX and UI fixes, are available.**